abpframework/abp/docs/en/UI/Angular/Internet-Connection-Service.md

 # Internet Connection Service
-`InternetConnectionService` is a service which is exposed by `@abp/ng.core` package. **If you want to detect whether you are connected to the internet or not, you can use this service.**
+`InternetConnectionService` is a service which is exposed by the `@abp/ng.core` package. **You can use this service in order to check your internet connection**

 ## Getting Started
-When you inject InternetConnectionService you can get the current internet status also if status changes you can catch them immediately.
+When you inject the InternetConnectionService you can get the current internet status, and it gets immediately updated if the status changes.

-`InternetConnectionService` is providing 2 alternatives for catching network status;
+`InternetConnectionService` provides two choices to catch the network status:
 1. Signal (readonly)
 2. Observable

 # How To Use
-İt's easy just inject the service and get network status.
+İt's easy, just inject the service and get the network status.

 **You can get via signal**
 ```ts